 Lola buys a painting for £7,000 which turns out to be a fake.
-She is able to sell it for £100, realising an actual loss of £6,900.
+She is able to sell it for £100, realizing an actual loss of £6,900.

 Sets of chattels

 Special rules apply to sets of chattels.
-This is to prevent people from artificially splitting a set worth more than £6,000 and selling each item separately to the same person for less than £6,000 each to benefit from the chattels exemption.
+This is to prevent people from artificially splitting a set worth more than £6,000 and selling each item separately to the same person for less than £6,000.
+Each is there to benefit from the chattel’s exemption.
 The anti-avoidance provisions work to treat the set as a single asset in respect of which only one £6,000 limit is allowed.